 Note: The handler may use verbal & signal cues to designate which object is to be retrieved.
 No additional cues may be used during the retrieve.
+No additional cues may be given to the dog once they have reached the objects.
+Once the dog has picked up an object and started to return to the handler, encouragement may be given.
 The handler may turn towards the object of choice and point to the object of choice.
 Praise may be offered after the dog has successfully retrieved the correct article and is returning to the handler.